fujenchu/relationNet/README.md

 ### weights

-pretrained weights for miniImageNet on 5-way 1-shot is [here](https://drive.google.com/file/d/1HPPLkSbPGgyzVfMUr3fyilhr0I3koZkK/view?usp=sharing)
+pretrained weights for miniImageNet on 5-way 1-shot is [here]()

 ### todos
-* add FCE from my Tensorflow implementation
+* add ResNet version.
 * merge training and testing